msunji/fe-mentor-article-preview/README.md

 The project setup was pretty simple, and I used Gulp to compile SCSS to CSS, optimise assets like stylesheets and JS, and run [Browsersync](https://browsersync.io/) to watch for changes in files.

-For the project itself, it was mostly a good test of my understanding of CSS.
+For the project itself, it was mostly a good test of my understanding of positioning things with CSS.
 I actually found the little pop-up bit with the icons to be a bit more difficult than I had initially anticipated.

 ## Built with